THM-Health/BBB-Streaming-Server/README.md

 ### Installation

 1. Create a new directory and place the `docker-compose.yml` file in it.
 2. Adjust the `replicas` value to set the number of workers.
-By default, each worker can handle one livestream.
+By default, each worker can handle one streams.
 3. Modify the `CONCURRENCY` environment variable if you want to allow multiple meetings per worker.
 4. Start the stack by running:
    ```sh